-AQSAP results.
+5.1.1.
+AQSAP Results.
 The results for the AQSAP instances are given in Figure 3.
-According to the LB performance analysis in Figure 3a, CG hybrid methods have the most wins in terms of providing the best LB (83% and 80% for the CG+HeuristicBQPPricing and the CG+HEURISTICBQPPricing, respectively) among all the methods, though the CG+BQPPricing outperforms the hybrid methods in a few quantiles.
-For instance, all the instances are solved by the CG+BQPPricing to 90% of the best LB, while only 95% of them could reach this ratio when solved by the CG+HeuristicPricing.
+According to the LB performance analysis in Figure 3(a), CG hybrid methods have the most wins in terms of providing the best LB (83% and 80% for the CG+HeuristicBQPPricing and the CG+HeuristicSLTPricing, respectively) among all the methods, though the CG+BQPPricing outperforms the hybrid methods in a few quantiles.
+For instance, all the instances are solved by the CG+BQPPricing to 90% of the best LB, whereas only 95% of them could reach this ratio when solved by the CG+HeuristicPricing.
 We also observe that in general, GUROBI solves the BQP model (BQP) slightly better than it solves the linearization models (SLT and RLT).
 If we seek a method that can achieve at least 20% of the best LB, then all of the tested methods achieve this.
 However, if we increase the requirement to 40%, we can observe that all the CG methods perform better than the non-CG GUROBI methods and the OuterApproximation method.
-Finally, looking for a method with 100% performance, the CG+HeuristicBQPPricing is the best choice.
+Finally, in looking for a method with 100% performance, the CG+HeuristicBQPPricing is the best choice.